marko-js/marko/docs/language-guide.md

 </div>
 ```

-For information on how to use and create taglibs, please see the [Custom Taglibs](#custom-taglibs) section below.
+For information on how to use and create custom taglibs, please see the documentation for [Custom Taglibs](http://markojs.com/docs/marko/custom-taglibs/).

 # Async Taglib